Table Of Contents

 The tourist version of Belgian chocolate involves large boxes bought as gifts.
 The local version involves knowing that Godiva started here in 1926 but isn't what locals choose anymore, that Leonidas makes reliable everyday chocolate, and that the best hot chocolate in the city comes from a café in Uccle.
 And yes, we eat our Brussel's waffle with chocolate.

 Brussels rewards wandering more than scheduling.
 When visitors ask "Brussels what to do?" or search for "things to do Brussels" with rigid timelines, they miss the point.
-The city is compact enough to explore on foot, layered enough to reveal new stories with each visit.
+The city is compact enough to explore on foot, layered enough to show you new stories with each visit.
 Here's how to approach things to do in Belgium Brussels without turning it into a checklist.

 Start in the Marolles district, when the antique shops are opening and the café terraces are filling with locals.
 Walk through the flea market at Place du Jeu de Balle, then climb the hill to Place Poelaert for the city's best panoramic view.
 From there, take a walk through the Mont des Arts area.